darshandurve20/IMDB-TV-Shows-Database-Development-through-Webscraping/README.md

 # Abstract -

 The purpose of this IMDB TV Shows Database project is to create a database consisting of TV show information gathered from popular rating websites as well as the social media.
 The data collected for this project was extracted from a myriad of sources such as web scraping of imdb.com using Python libraries, crawling  of Twitter & Youtube REST APIs, and a dataset consisting of the ratings of TV shows from Netflix.
-The goal of this Project is to create a thematic data model that can integrate all these sources & load it into the MySQL database .
+The goal of this Project is to design a thematic data model, integrate all these sources & load it into the MySQL database .

 # Files & Folders -